riven314/alexlauwh314/_posts/2022-06-12-WhenInheritance.md

 - `log_request` for logging an accepted request
 - `send_header` for sending a header to buffer

-But here notice how `handle_one_request` is defined.
+But notice how `handle_one_request` is defined.
 Pay attention to the middle:

 ```python
 class BaseHTTPRequestHandler(socketserver.StreamRequestHandler):